NHS England: Specialised commissioning

 Specialised services are those provided in relatively few hospitals and accessed by comparatively small numbers of patients, but with catchment populations of usually more than one million.
 These services tend to be located in specialised hospital trusts that can recruit a team of staff with the appropriate expertise.
 NHS England is responsible for commissioning £19.3 billion of specialised services in 2021-2 and for dealing with individual funding requests in respect of the specialist services it commissions.
 There are proposals to move some of this commissioning to integrated care systems.
 The Shelford Group expressed concerns in May 2022 about services "where the numbers and evidence base supports the planning and provision of care being done at a population size larger than a typical ICS footprint."

 In 2015, there was criticism of delays in deciding on a policy for the prescription of Everolimus in the treatment of tuberous sclerosis.
 Twenty doctors addressed a letter to the board in support of the charity Tuberous Sclerosis Association saying "around 32 patients with critical need, whose doctors believe everolimus treatment is their best or only option, have no hope of access to funding.
 Most have been waiting many months.
 Approximately half of these patients are at imminent risk of a catastrophic event (renal bleed or kidney failure) with a high risk of preventable death."

 It authorises and pays for treatment of narcolepsy with sodium oxybate by means of individual funding requests on the basis of exceptional circumstances.
 In May 2016 the High Court ordered NHS England to provide funding to treat a teenager with severe narcolepsy.
 The judge criticised their "thoroughly bad decision" and "absurd" policy discriminating against the girl when hundreds of other NHS patients already receive the drug.
 The Department of Health is also paying for the treatment of people whose narcolepsy was caused by the swine flu vaccine Pandemrix in 2009–10 by means of private prescriptions outside the National Health Service.

 In May 2022, it produced guidance that said 65 of the 154 services they commissioned were ready and suitable to be devolved to the integrated care systems.
 It is expected that most will be jointly commissioned with their neighbours, rather than on their own.

 Arbitration

-The organisation's responsibilities include arbitration in disputes between clinical commissioning groups and NHS trusts.
+The organisation's responsibilities include arbitration in disputes between Integrated Care Boards and NHS trusts.